russel/Subrange/README.md

 language.
 So in Pascal, for example, you can write the following:

     type TwoDigitWholeNumber = 1..99;
-    var t : TwoDigitWholeNumber;
+    var t: TwoDigitWholeNumber;
     t = 21; // OK
     t = t * 8; // ERROR outside range 1..99

 with any assignment to variable *t* that is not in the range 1..99 generating a runtime error.
-Many compilers allow the range checks to be switched off but using this facility is clearly a bad idea as it subverts the whole point of the subrange type &mdash; even if all the unit tests pass!
+Many compilers allow the range checks to be switched off but using this facility is clearly a bad idea as it subverts the whole point of the subrange type — even if all the unit tests pass!

 *subrange* provides this subrange type facility in C++.
 The class can be used with any host type that has a total ordering, i.e. the integer types, the floating point types and enumerated types.
 However the